mahdi-rezae/js-quiz-app/README.md

-# js-quiz-app
+# Quiz App
-A Quiz App Made with JavaScript
+This project is a Quiz app made with JavaScript.
+Download the files or fork the repository and try it. 📃🖋️✔️